- Alex Himelfarb, Andrew Jackson, Katrina Miller, and Brian Topp. October 5, 2020

 Senior Policy Advisor, Wellesley Institute

-Kofi Hope is a change maker.
-He is a Rhodes Scholar and has a Doctorate in Politics from Oxford University.
-Currently, he is Senior Policy Advisor at the Wellesley Institute and runs a consulting practice that supports major institutions across Toronto working on issues of equity, strategy and social impact.
-He is an emeritus Bousfield Visiting Scholar for the University of Toronto’s School of Urban Planning.
-In 2017 he was the winner of the Jane Jacobs Prize and in 2018 he was named as A Rising Star by Toronto Life in their Power List.
-He is the founder and former Executive Director of the CEE Centre for Young Black Professionals, a charity based in Toronto.
-In 2005 he founded the Black Youth Coalition Against Violence, which became a leading voice for advocating for real solutions to gun violence in Toronto and led to him being named one of the Top 10 People to Watch in Toronto in 2006 by the Toronto Star.
-Kofi Hope is also an Atkinson Foundation Board member.
+Kofi Hope is a Rhodes Scholar and has a Doctorate in Politics from Oxford University.
+He is the co-founder and CEO of Monumental, a new start-up focused on supporting organizations work towards an equitable recovery from COVID-19.
+He is an emeritus Bousfield Scholar and current adjunct professor at UofT’s School of Geography and Planning.
+He also serves as a Senior Fellow at the Wellesley Institute and is a board member at the Atkinson Foundation.
+In 2017 he was winner of the Jane Jacobs Prize and in 2018 a Rising Star in Toronto Life’s Power List.
+Kofi was the founder and former Executive Director of the CEE Centre for Young Black Professionals.
+In 2005 he established the Black Youth Coalition Against Violence, which became a leading voice for advocating for real solutions to gun violence in Toronto and led to him being named one of the Top 10 People to Watch in Toronto in 2006 by the Toronto Star.

 Founder and Executive Director, Workers' Action Centre